 Qualifying the prospect is an essential aspect of any B2B sales process, and, although understanding the necessary steps may be easy, the overall process is often a challenge.
 Ultimately, the following two fundamental questions must be understood: can the prospect help me and can I help them?
 If the answer is yes to both, there is a high likelihood of winning the prospect’s business.
 Sales and Marketing professionals recognize that receiving a direct response to these questions is unlikely, therefore understanding the buyer’s thought process around need, budget, and timing will make it easier to successfully qualify the prospect.

 On average, 61% of the B2B marketers send leads directly to the sales team, of which only 27% are qualified.
-The accuracy of lead qualification is crucial as it not only increases conversion rates, but also sales efficiency and effectiveness.
+The accuracy of lead qualification is crucial as it increases conversion rates and sales efficiency, and effectiveness.
 How to identify the small percentage of leads that are sales-ready is the question every marketer must solve.
 Below we address the appropriate strategy to ensure optimal lead qualification.

 Using content for targeting sales readiness

 A prospect’s buying journey is made in three stages.
 The first and second phases are acknowledging a business issue followed by seeking a solution.
 The final stage is the point at which the prospect assesses whether available solutions adequately resolve the issue.
 At each decision-making stage, the prospect is looking for different content, information, and discussions.